ShijianXu/Clustering-Algorithms/README.md

 # Clustering Algorithms
 This repository contains some interesting clustering algorithm.
-All of them implemented in Python 3.5
+All of them are implemented in Python 3.5

 ## Models
 1. K-Means